RescueSocial/Hollywood_Disinformation_Amber-Depp-Musk/README.md

 #### <i><b>Millions of Texts and Millions of Accounts were studied for Social Network Analysis.</b></i>

 We're Worldwide Independent Researchers with over 20 data analysts, scientists, and observers analyzing this data for over a year.
 Research and development is ongoing, and this public operation spanning for years continues.
-We invite researchers, an ethical public, and students to study this public case example.
+We invite researchers, an ethical public, and students to investigate Arts Cases.

 #### <i><b>Data collected on Amber Heard is primarily related to the years of the operation of 2018-2022, but is fully collected from 2008-2022.</b></i>